-As we filter through the streets like ants through the cracks, there is something divine at work.
-On the one hand, we reflect the tiniest specimens that make up the universe, while on the other, we reflect new worlds within it, filled with new forms of life.
+As we filter through the streets like ants through crevices, there is something divine at work.
+On the one hand, we reflect the tiniest specimens that make up the universe, while on the other, we reflect new worlds within it, filled with new possibilities.

 Suddenly, then, going through the day isn’t just about arriving somewhere on time, but about being alive in a world that doesn’t always exactly feel like it’s living.